drfleming0227/Redfish-Tools/doc-generator/README.md

 ## About

 The **Redfish doc generator** &mdash; [`doc_generator.py`](doc_generator.py "doc_generator.py") &mdash; is a Python tool that generates documentation in a specified or default [*output mode and format*](#output-modes-and-formats) from JSON Schema files and supplemental files.

-To configure this documentation, the doc generator reads configuration keys from the base configuration file, and if included, the content supplement configuration file.
+To configure the generated documentation, you specify command-line arguments and configuration keys.
+If you specify a configuration option in more than one way, command&#8209;line arguments take precedence over the configuration keys.

 ## Installation